5th SS Panzer Division Wiking: Invasion of the Soviet Union

 In the summer of 1942, the unit took part in Army Group South's offensive Case Blue, with orders to capture Rostov and the Maikop oil fields.
 After capturing both targets, the division came to a halt in the foothills of the Caucasus on 14 August.
 In late September 1942, Wiking participated in the operation aimed to capture the city of Grozny, alongside the 13th Panzer Division.
 After much difficulty, the division captured the Malgobek ridge on 6 October, but the objective of seizing Grozny and opening a road to the Caspian Sea was not achieved.
 The division took part in the attempt to seize Ordzhonikidze.
 The Soviet Operation Uranus, the encirclement of the 6th Army at Stalingrad, brought any further advances to a halt and later necessitated a retreat from the Caucasus.

 After Operation Winter Storm, the failed attempt to relieve the 6th Army, Erich von Manstein, the commander of Army Group South, proposed another attempt towards Stalingrad.
-To that end, Wiking entrained on 24 December; however, by the time it arrived at Simovniki on 30 December, the Wehrmacht was retreating westwards.
+To that end, Wiking entrained on 24 December; however, by the time it arrived at Zimovniki on 30 December, the Wehrmacht was retreating westwards.
 The Wiking Division was tasked with covering the retreat of Kleist's First Panzer Army back across the Don.
-Wiking held Simovniki for seven days, covering the retreat of several large German formations, taking high casualties in the process..
-The division escaped through the Rostov gap and took up a new defensive position at Stalino on 05 February.
+Wiking held Simovniki for seven days, covering the retreat of several large German formations, taking high casualties in the process.
+The division escaped through the Rostov gap and took up a new defensive position at Stalino on 5 February.